All About Cocker Spaniels

 The Cocker Spaniel has a small to medium build with a rounded head.
 Its ears are long and droopy, as is its face.

-The coat of the Cocker Spaniel is flat and silky with feathers on the underbody, legs, feet and ears.
+Flat and silky with feathers on the underbody, legs, feet and ears.

 The Cocker Spaniel is very loving with its human family; it enjoys playing games.